Lurker00/DX200-firmware/README.md

 ## Flash DX200 firmware using rkflashtool (Mac/Linux)
 First of all, you need to download a zip archive with "-rkflashtool" suffix, which contains two files: `boot.img` and `system.img`.
 You need to install [rkflashtool version 6.1 or later](https://sourceforge.net/projects/rkflashtool/files/).
 For Lunux, you have to build it from the source code.
 For MacOS, you can build it yourself as well, but there are pre-built binaries, also in [Homebrew](http://brewformulas.org/Rkflashtool).

+### Install Homebrew and rkflashtool
+These steps you need to perform only once, to set up the required environment:
+* Open `Terminal` from your Mac Utility folder.
+Copy and paste the following line into the command prompt and hit Enter: ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" < /dev/null 2> /dev/null
+* Copy and paste the following command and hit Enter: brew install rkflashtool
+The steps above are taken from a [forum post by Likeimthere](https://www.head-fi.org/threads/791531/page-501#post-13649223).
 1. Turn DX200 off.
 2. Press and hold Pause/Play button.
 3. Connect DX200 to your computer via USB.